 Getting restful sleep during the day can be challenging, but it is necessary to maintain your health.
 Between the sunlight and potential disruptions like phone calls and doorbells, establishing an environment that is conducive to sleep is key.
 Invest in room-darkening curtains or shades to block out light.
 Turn your cell phone off and consider using ear plugs to minimize noise.

-Estimates show that more than half of night shift workers sleep six or fewer hours each day, while experts recommend a minimum of seven hours.
-One study found that a quarter of nurses regularly go without sleep for 24 hours or more to adjust to night shift schedules.
+Estimates show that more than half of night shift workers sleep roughly two hours less than the general public each day.
 This can lead to sleep deprivation, which can be dangerous for both nurses and patients.
 To ward off the devastating effects of sleep deprivation, plan to sleep eight or more hours per day and try not to go without sleep before a shift.

 The National Institute for Occupational Safety and Health (NIOSH) offers a free online training course to help nurses manage the challenges of shift work and long hours.